Applying for your passport

 You can fill in an online passport application at Her Majesty's Passport Office website .
 Once you send the online form, it will be returned to you to sign and date.
 You will then need to enclose the necessary photographs and documents, before posting it to Her Majesty's Passport Office for processing.

 Many Post Office branches provide a 'Check & Send' service.
 For a fee, they will check your passport application and forward all the relevant paperwork for the passport directly to Her Majesty's Passport Office.

 Her Majesty's Passport Office has a Passport Customer Service Centre in Belfast: You can also telephone the Passport Adviceline to request a copy of the application form.

-- Passport Customer Service Centres (GOV.UK website)
+- Find a Passport Customer Service Centre - GOV.UK

 Applying for a passport if you live abroad

 If you live outside the UK you can only apply for a free passport in person when visiting the UK, or through your local UK Embassy, High Commission or Consulate.
 You cannot apply online or by post.

 How long does it take to get a passport?